xplshn/pelf/README.md

 ## Overview

 PELF (Pack an ELF) is a toolset designed to simplify the process of turning your binaries into single-file executables, similar to AppImages.
 The format used by PELF is called `.AppBundle` or `.blob`.
+The PELF files are portable across systems of the same architecture and ABI.
+Architecture and LIBC-independent bundles can be achieved using Wrappers.

 ## Tools Included